Saliinger/Saliinger/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on web project
-- 📫 How to reach me alexisnoukan@gmail.com
+- 📫 How to reach me @Saliinger on Telegram